Taysha Gene Therapies (NASDAQ:TSHA) PT Raised to $43.00

-Taysha Gene Therapies (NASDAQ:TSHA) had its price objective boosted by equities research analysts at Morgan Stanley from $30.00 to $43.00 in a report released on Tuesday, Stock Target Advisor reports.
-The firm currently has an “overweight” rating on the stock.
-Morgan Stanley’s target price would suggest a potential upside of 72.62% from the stock’s current price.
+Taysha Gene Therapies (NASDAQ:TSHA) had its price objective boosted by analysts at Morgan Stanley from $30.00 to $43.00 in a research note issued on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s target price points to a potential upside of 80.22% from the stock’s previous close.

-Institutional investors have recently added to or reduced their stakes in the company.
-Citigroup Inc. purchased a new stake in shares of Taysha Gene Therapies in the fourth quarter worth about $43,000.
-Strs Ohio purchased a new stake in shares of Taysha Gene Therapies during the 4th quarter valued at about $55,000.
-New York State Common Retirement Fund acquired a new position in Taysha Gene Therapies during the 4th quarter worth approximately $130,000.
-American International Group Inc. purchased a new position in Taysha Gene Therapies in the 4th quarter worth approximately $134,000.
-Finally, Point72 Hong Kong Ltd acquired a new stake in Taysha Gene Therapies in the third quarter valued at approximately $132,000.
-42.19% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of TSHA.
+Citigroup Inc. acquired a new position in Taysha Gene Therapies in the fourth quarter worth about $43,000.
+Strs Ohio acquired a new position in Taysha Gene Therapies in the fourth quarter valued at approximately $55,000.
+New York State Common Retirement Fund acquired a new position in Taysha Gene Therapies in the fourth quarter valued at approximately $130,000.
+American International Group Inc. acquired a new position in Taysha Gene Therapies in the fourth quarter valued at approximately $134,000.
+Finally, ExodusPoint Capital Management LP acquired a new position in Taysha Gene Therapies in the third quarter valued at approximately $292,000.
+Institutional investors and hedge funds own 42.19% of the company’s stock.

 About Taysha Gene Therapies